Duping Lush’s Fairly Traded Honey Shampoo: A Journey Through Ingredients

 This is a stock image but it is pretty close to the appearance of the Self Preserving Honey Shampoo.

-Lush’s original formula uses Sodium Laureth Sulfate (SLES), a gentle surfactant that creates a rich lather.
+Lush’s formula uses Sodium Laureth Sulfate (SLES), a gentle surfactant that creates a rich lather.
 In my version, I substituted it with Sodium Lauryl Sulfate (SLS), which is more readily available from resellers in the UK.
 While SLS has a reputation for being harsher than SLES, when used in the right concentration and balanced with other soothing ingredients, it can still provide a luxurious cleanse without stripping the hair of its natural oils.

 The Nourishing Agents: Linseed Mucilage and Sunflower Lecithin